makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 * Which flight do you want me to have the travel agent book?
   * Melyik **járatra** akarod hogy **foglaltassak** az utazási ügynökkel?
 * Many solutions in unification grammars involve keeping a gap list,
-  * a feature GAP , which is passed up from phrase to phrase in the parse tree
+  * a feature GAP, which is passed up from phrase to phrase in the parse tree
   * filler (eg _which flight_ above) is put on the gap list, and must eventually be unified with the subcategorization frame of some verb
   * See Sag and Wasow (1999) for an explanation of such a strategy